Sandy-Patel02/New-Product-Documentation/index.md

 ---
 name: Sandip Patel
-password: It must be alphanumeric.
+password: It must be alphanumeric..
 ---

 # Choose an Authentication Protocol